cocogitto/cocogitto/docs/website/config/README.md

 - Type: `String`
 - Optional: `true`
-- Description: set a package tag separator.
+- Description: Set a package tag separator.
 For instance if you have a `-` as package separator, cocogitto will generate monorepo package version starting with the package name followed by the optional prefix and package version (ex: `my-package-v1.0.0`)
 - Example:
   ```toml